Victims of Nashville school shooting honored in somber vigil

 George Grant, a pastor and leader with the Nashville Presbytery, also avoided any mention of politics.

 “As pundits and politicians try to make sense out of the senseless, we’re not really asking why.
-We know why — we live in a broken, fallen world,” Grant said Wednesday morning.
+We know why — we live in a broken, fallen world,” Grant said in a phone interview Tuesday.
 The church linked to the school is a member of the presbytery, which includes congregations in middle Tennessee and southwestern Kentucky.

 In a blog post Wednesday, Grant recounted how notifications about an active shooter at the school interrupted a presbytery planning meeting that included Chad Scruggs, Covenant Presbyterian Church pastor and father of one of the shooting victims.

-Note: This story was first published March 29, 2023.
-It was updated March 30, 2023, to correct the day when an interview took place with a Nashville Presbytery pastor.
-It was Tuesday, not Wednesday.